QuTech-Delft/pennylane-quantuminspire/docs/hybrid/basics.md

 ## Execution

 A complete script with both example functions can be found [here](./simple.py).
-This can be uploaded to QI2 as follows (using the CLI), where `<backend_id>` is the id number of the selected quantum backend, which can be retrieved using the QIProvider.
+This can be uploaded to QI as follows (using the CLI), where `<backend_id>` is the id number of the selected quantum backend, which can be retrieved using the QIProvider.

 ```bash
 provider = QIProvider()